MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/dns/dns-processes-interactions.md

 To solve these problems, the DNS Server service has the following features:

 - Time stamping, based on the current date and time set at the server computer, for any RRs added dynamically to primary-type zones.
 In addition, time stamps are recorded in standard primary zones where aging/scavenging is enabled.
-- For RRs that you add manually, a time stamp value of zero is used, indicating that they are not affected by the aging process and can remain without limitation in zone data unless you otherwise change their time stamp or delete them.
+- For RRs that you add manually, a time stamp value of zero is used, indicating that they aren't affected by the aging process and can remain without limitation in zone data unless you otherwise change their time stamp or delete them.
 - Aging of RRs in local data, based on a specified refresh time period, for any eligible zones.
 Only primary type zones that are loaded by the DNS Server service are eligible to participate in this process.
 - Scavenging for any RRs that persist beyond the specified refresh period.
 When a DNS server performs a scavenging operation, it can determine that RRs have aged to the point of becoming stale and remove them from zone data.
 Servers can be configured to perform recurring scavenging operations automatically, or you can initiate an immediate scavenging operation at the server.

 > [!NOTE]
 > Information the user should notice even if skimmingBy default, the aging and scavenging mechanism for the DNS Server service is disabled.
 It should only be enabled when all parameters are fully understood.
-Otherwise, the server could be accidentally configured to delete records that should not be deleted.
+Otherwise, the server could be accidentally configured to delete records that shouldn't be deleted.
 If a record is accidentally deleted, not only will users fail to resolve queries for that record, but any user can create the record and take ownership of it, even on zones configured for secure dynamic update.

 The server uses the contents of each RR-specific time stamp, along with other aging and scavenging properties that you can adjust or configure, to determine when it scavenges records.